baifumei/100DaysOfUIKit/Project3/Project3/README.md

-#  Storm Viewer
+#  Social Media

-## Project3 is an application that lets users scroll through a list of images, then select one to view.
+## Project3 is an application that lets users to save their images, then select one to view.

 💡 what were learned:
 - UIBarButtonItem